Shay Banks left her teaching career and entered into two non-related industries over the past 6 years. She shows others how to do it too.

 Again, by answering the questions you will know whether or not you should use a job board to apply for your next job.

 There is no one right way to apply for a job.
 There are several different ways.
-Online job boards just happens to be one of them.
+Online job boards just happen to be one of them.

 Toting around a resume that doesn't show how your skills and your job experience can make a company better is like having egg on your face.
 It ain't pretty!

-It's important that you have a good looking resume to get you an interview.
+It's important that you have a good-looking resume to get you an interview.
 If your current one can't do that, then you need to figure out why.
-If you would like help with it, you can contact me and I'll help in any way I can.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.